beastsaber/bsaber/src/collections/posts/this-is-extra-sensory-ii.md

 **What versions are supported?**
 \
-We will be supporting any version available as a Steam beta branch.
+TotalBS will be supporting any version available as a Steam beta branch.
 As of writing, that is 1.29.1, 1.34.2, 1.37.1, and the latest version, which is currently 1.39.1.

 **Where can we download the mods?**
 \